-- The use of drinking fountains is suspended and students/staff shall be provided bottled water instead.

-- Janitorial staff shall clean and disinfect frequently touched surfaces within school at least daily and, as practicable, frequently throughout the day.

-- Frequently touched surfaces in the school include, but are not limited to:

-- Light switches

-- Door handles

-- Sink handles

-- Bathroom surfaces

-- o Tables

-- Student desks

-- Chairs

-- When choosing disinfection products after an in-school COVID-19 case has been identified (see "What to do if there is a case of COVID-19 in a School"), use those approved for use against COVID-19 on the Environmental Protection Agency (EPA)- approved list "N" and follow product instructions. - Establish a cleaning and disinfecting schedule to avoid both under- and over-use of cleaning products. - Ensure safe and correct application of disinfectant and keep products away from students. - Ensure proper ventilation during cleaning and disinfecting.
+- The use of drinking fountains is suspended and students/staff shall be provided bottled water instead. - Janitorial and other school staff shall clean and or disinfect according to CDPH guidance frequently touched surfaces before and after use within school at least daily and, as practicable, frequently throughout the day. - Frequently touched surfaces in the school include, but are not limited to: - Light switches - Door handles - Sink handles - Bathroom surfaces - o Tables - Student desks - Chairs - o Shared pens, pencils, finger scanner, bar code reader or stylus at front desk - Phones - Keyboards and Mouse - Shared Copy Machines - When choosing disinfection products after an in-school COVID-19 case has been identified (see "What to do if there is a case of COVID-19 in a School"), use those approved for use against COVID-19 on the Environmental Protection Agency (EPA)- approved list "N" and follow product instructions. - Establish a cleaning and disinfecting schedule to avoid both under- and over-use of cleaning products. - Ensure safe and correct application of disinfectant and keep products away from students. - Ensure proper ventilation during cleaning and disinfecting.
 During the school day, introduce fresh outdoor air as much as possible.